-For estimating the mean and standard deviation of the head capsule width (measured in the widest point), we used all photographs where the head was clearly visible and was sharp enough to make a precise measurement.
+For estimating the mean and standard deviation of the head capsule width (measured in the widest point), I used all photographs where the head was clearly visible and was sharp enough to make a precise measurement.
 All measurements were with graphical program EidosMicro, calibrated by a precise ruler.

 Parameters of thermal summation model (lower developmental threshold (t) and sum of effective temperatures (k)) were estimated for each developmental stage using the major axis regression method ((DT)= k +tD), where D is duration of development, and T is environmental temperature (°C).
 This formula was developed previously (Ikemoto & Takai, 2000) and is commonly used for estimation of thermal summation parameters and their standard errors in forensic entomology (e.g., (Midgley & Villet, 2009a; Ridgeway et al., 2014)).
 The method is based on a standard linearized formula (1/D = — (t/k) + (1/k)T), but it weights out the data points in lower and upper part of the temperature range to obtain more reliable estimates of the parameters.